smashyalts/AntiCrasher/README.md

 ### Fabric
 >[!WARNING]
-> PacketEvents Fabric is currently broken for online mode servers running 1.20.4-1.21.7 and onwards.
+> PacketEvents Fabric is currently broken for online mode servers running 1.20.4-1.21.7.
 > There is no workaround for this issue at the moment.
 If you run a Velocity proxy, you can use the proxy version there instead.

 1. Download the latest version from [Modrinth](https://modrinth.com/plugin/anticrasher/versions?l=fabric) and place it in the `mods` folder.